-You can configure your fans however you like, use as many dust filters as you can, and make sure your PC is well away from carpets and floor-bound fluff, but at some point, the inside of your case is going to get dusty.
+You can configure your fans however you like, use as many dust filters as you can fit, and make sure your PC is well away from carpets and floor-bound fluff, but at some point, the dust comes for us all.
 You can't escape it, and it's a good idea to clean your PC now and then if you want to keep your components' temperatures manageable.
 Here are the methods we use to safely and thoroughly clean out our computers.

 The most important thing to consider when cleaning your case is that we want to make it possible for cool, fresh air to get into the case and hot air to get out.
 If dust filters are clogged or there's excess dust collected around the heat sinks, that's not going to be possible and your system could overheat.

 To counter that, you want to do everything you can to eliminate dust and leave your system fresh and clean.

 Note: Whenever cleaning your PC or its components, you need to take extra special care about static damage.
 Using an anti-static wristband is ideal, but if you don't have one to hand, make sure to regularly ground yourself by touching your case or PSU housing.

 - Wear a dust mask or respirator if you want to avoid breathing in any of the dust and dirt you remove from your case.

 - Turn off your PC and unplug the power cable from the rear.
 If you want to be extra safe, unplug everything.

 - Move your computer to somewhere well ventilated if possible, or at least open a window or door to let fresh air into the room.